vplesko/OrbLang/docs/pages/automatic_cleanup.md

 };
 ```

 There is another rule that may be worth remembering - if a value is guaranteed to be in its zero state, the compiler *may* omit dropping it.
-Practically speaking, if a value is zero-initialized, it is considered to not own any resources.
+Practically speaking, when a value is zero-initialized, it is considered to not own any resources.